 Usually Franciscan Day is the last Saturday in August up in Kennebunk.
 However, this year it was moved to the last Sunday in September to coincide with the anniversary celebration of the monastery.
 Yes, it's been 70 years since the Lithuanian Franciscan Friars came to Maine to found this monastery.
+If you've never visited Kennnebunk for Franciscan Day, I encourage you to do so.
+In some ways it's like a mini-retreat.
+In other ways it's like a picnic day with your Franciscan family, only better.

 Our first talk of the day was given by Fr.
 Sam Fuller, OFM Cap.
 His topic, The Canticle of Creatures - Revisited provided lots of food for thought regarding our place in relationship to the whole of God's creation.